Introduction

 Behavioral Interview Questions and Answers

 It is only natural to have conflict at work.
-What is important is how you and your colleague come up with a positive outcome.
+What is important is how you and your colleague develop a positive outcome.

 Don’t